geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But now" — he paus'd — " thou shalt not lie," he said, Dishonoured thus among the vulgar dead.
-Not all our tears, alas ! can bid thee live,
+Not all our tears, alas! can bid thee live,
 But yet my care a hero's grave shall give/

 He spoke; and on a bier of lances made,